SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 # `conda` hands-on

 ## Accessing conda on Hydra
  Conda is pre-installed on Hydra.
-You can access Hydra with the module `tools/conda`.
+You can access it with this module `tools/conda/23.1.0`.

-NOTE: this needs revision.
-Loading conda shouldn't change python, `start-conda` should do that.

-*Before:*
+*Before*
 ```
 $ which python
 /usr/bin/python